agileshsivakumar/angular-material-tree/README.md

 # AngularMaterialTree

-Sample project to use angular material tree component `v-6.3.0`
+Sample project to use angular cdk tree component `v-6.3.1` `The stock version of tree, no angular material styling`

 ## Run the project